SoftFluent/CodeFluent-Entities-Documentation/development-guide/custom_methods.md

 ## Load

-Load methods allow you to define a , loading sets of data.
+Load methods allow you to define a method for loading sets of data.

 This method ```LoadByAvailable``` on the **Product** entity:
 ```sql